The curriculum you choose is just as important as the program that implements it.

 The program curriculum and its implementation will determine the quality of care your infant or toddler receives.

-Santa Rosa Rise and Shine will create an individualized action plan based on the unique needs and age of development for your infant.
+Santa Rosa Rise and Shine will create an individualized action plan based on the unique needs and age of development for your infant or toddler.

 Our goal is to develop the crucial importance of giving tender, loving care and assisting in your infants' intellectual development through an attentive reading of cues.

-Our teachers study the infants in their care, reflect on and record information about their interests and skills, and search for ways to set the stage for the next learning encounters.
+Our teachers study the infants in our care, reflect on and record information about their interests and skills, and search for ways to set the stage for the next learning encounters.

 Our curriculum uses a carefully designed process of learning through discovery called active participatory learning.
 During active learning, infants and toddlers learn about the world around them by exploring and playing.